Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

                     - The fields have placeholder text so you know what you have to fill in
                     - When the form is send, the modal will disappear and a pop up with the text "Thank you for your message!" shows up
                     - When you re-open the modal the fields have been made empty
-                2. Fill in a name shorter then 5 character and click on submit to get a popover message that the name is too short
+                2. Fill in a name shorter then 5 character and click on submit to get a popover message that the name should be at least 5 characters
                 3. Fill in only whitespaces in the name field en click on submit to get a popover message that the name only contains whitespaces
+                3. Fill in only numbers in the name field en click on submit to get a popover message that the name only contains numbers
-                4. Fill in a incorrect email (not xx@xx.xx) to get a message that this is incorrect
+                5. Fill in a incorrect email (not xx@xx.xx) to get a message that this is incorrect
+                6. Fill in a meassage shorter then 10 character and click on submit to get a popover message that the name should be at least 10 characters
-            3. Click on the sound icon to play or pause the music
+                7. Click on the sound icon to play or pause the music
+                8. Fill in only whitespaces in the message field en click on submit to get a popover message that the message only contains whitespaces
     - Tablet and mobile
         1. Menu is hidden in hamburger icon
         2. Click on hamburger to open menu